m0ru/bak/04_solution.md

 Usually it would also be usable as HTML-tag-property or even class.
-Unless you're doing something along the lines of `ng-click` (that sets up click-handlers on an arbitrary HTML-tag) I wouldn't recommend using the property and definitly would always advise against using directives via class names.
+Unless you're doing something along the lines of `ng-click` (that sets up click-handlers on an arbitrary HTML-tag) I wouldn't recommend using the property and definitely would always advise against using directives via class names.
 Neither of these is suited well for having inner HTML.

-Of the other options `bindToController` ensures that the controller is used as scope, thus avoiding to juggle two javascript-objects and wondering on which the data is. `controllerAs` binds exposes the controller to the template as `'self'` (in this case).
+Of the other options `bindToController` ensures that the controller is used as scope, thus avoiding juggling two JavaScript-objects and wondering on which the data is. `controllerAs` binds exposes the controller to the template as `'self'` (in this case).